foodsafetylab/Azure_Shiny_App/Shiny_App/README.md

-# ILSI Remote Repository
+# Food Safety Sampling Simulation
-This is a repository created and maintained by Xianbin (Eric) Cheng.
-It is built for a project supported by International Life Science Institute North America (ILSI N.A.)
-Food Microbiology Committee under the title "Simulating Larg-Number Bulk-Product Sampling to Improve Food Safety Sampling Plans".
+This is a repository created by maintained by Xianbin (Eric) Cheng, and maintained by memeber sof the Stasiewicz lab at the University of Illinois.
+It is built for a projects supported by: (i) International Life Science Institute North America (ILSI N.A.)
+Food Microbiology Committee under the title "Simulating Larg-Number Bulk-Product Sampling to Improve Food Safety Sampling Plans". (ii) Center for Produce safety (CPS) under the title "Simulation analysis of in-field produce sampling for risk-based sampling plan development"

 ## Objective
 We are looking to build a model that takes various input parameters that are relevant to food safety scenarios and returns metrics that are associated with food safety risk.